[All upgraded February, 2015]

 Only email communications about this site can be sent to email@example.com.
 Dr. Rushall provides fee-based consultations through email and video/audio conferencing on the Internet for all matters concerning coaching and sports.

 The Swimming Science Journal, and Dr. Rushall's courses and specialized services are available, and can be accessed by clicking on these links.

 The information in this journal represents that of Brent S. Rushall and not necessarily that of San Diego State University.
 Brent S. Rushall takes full responsibility for the content presented.
-This work is supported in part by the College of Professional Studies and Fine Arts and directly by Sports Science Associates.
+This work is supported in part by the College of Health and Human Services and directly by Sports Science Associates.